savetheclocktower/daubjs/README.md

       if (r[3]) {
         r[3] = ATTRIBUTES.parse(r[3], context);
       }
+      if (context.highlighter) {
         r[5] = context.highlighter.parse(r[5], 'javascript', context);
       }
     }
+  }
 });
 ```

-In this example, if the highlighter knows about a grammar named `javascript` — i.e., if one was supplied via `addGrammar` — it'll highlight the contents using that grammar.
+In this example, if the highlighter exists and knows about a grammar named `javascript` — i.e., if one was supplied via `addGrammar` — it'll highlight the contents using that grammar.
 If not, it'll silently return the text it was given.

 Second: you can share state across rules by using the context as a hash.
 The `Context#set` and `Context#get` methods work almost exactly like those on an ES6 [Map] object, except that `get` takes a second argument for a fallback value.